Ednor Gardens-Lakeside, Baltimore: History

 The entire Ednor Gardens-Lakeside community is located on the former estate of General Samuel Smith, who fought in the Revolutionary War.
 The property was later transferred to the Garrett family, who owned the B&O Railroad and were one of Baltimore's most powerful families in the 19th century.
 When Robert Garrett died in 1896, he ceded 1,400 acres of the property to his widow, Mary Garrett.
 In 1923, Mary Garrett (who had since remarried) sold a 49-acre parcel to Edward Gallagher, a prominent real estate developer, for $146,299.
 Other transactions occurred until Gallagher controlled much more land.
 Gallagher named his new development Ednor Gardens, for his two sons, Edward and Norman, by taking the first few letters of their names.

-Gallagher set out to build rowhomes unlike anything that had been built in Baltimore to date.
+Gallagher set out to build rowhouses unlike anything that had been built in Baltimore to date.
 He was inspired by the stately English-style mansions in nearby Guilford and Roland Park, but wanted to create a more affordable option.
 The solution was to incorporate the unique styling into a rowhouse.
 The first homes rose on East 36th Street in 1925.
 Unlike many other housing developments at the time, there was no streetcar access to Ednor Gardens, so Gallagher built rear-access garages into every house, correctly predicting the coming of the Automobile Age.
 The unique houses were popular and sold quickly, leading other prominent developers to copy the English style in new projects around the city.

-Development of Ednor Gardens-Lakeside continued through the 1930s, 40s and 50s.
+Development of Ednor Gardens-Lakeside continued through the 1930s, 1940s, and 1950s.
 Newer rowhouses, which were built north and east of the original Ednor Gardens development, were constructed of brick and lacked the decorative qualities of English-style homes nearby.
 In the early 1930s, Gallagher was sued by another developer, Frank Novak, who had built some detached single family homes in the Lakeside community next to Lake Montebello.
 Believing that Gallaghers' rowhouses caused his property to depreciate, Novak won the lawsuit and forced Gallagher to build detached homes on land adjacent to Lakeside.

+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Baltimore to exclude African-Americans and other minority groups.
+A 1926 advertisement in the Baltimore Sun describes Frank Novak's Lakeside development as a "carefully restricted suburban home development".

 Despite changes in surrounding communities during the latter half of the 20th century, Ednor Gardens-Lakeside remained relatively stable.